CollinearGroup/talk-oss-licenses/PITCHME.md

 Note:

 * CLA - Ensures that the repo maintainer gets the rights over contributions.
-* Commons Clause - prohibts turning around and selling software like AWS did with Redis.
+* Commons Clause - prohibits turning around and selling software like AWS did with Redis.
 * Google banned the GPL and CC'd licenses.
+* MongoDB was AGPL but just became even more restrictive.

 ---